pgmgent-pgm-4/webshop-codegram/README.md

 - Not exported as default, so can be reached through importing the file and calling the function: `import * as publicController from '../controllers/publicController.js'` - Call with: `publicController.getHome`.

 ### Updated server/db/seeders/index.js
 - Thanks to Philippe the first association table (the ones without an actual model) has gotten a seed.
-Hooray!
+Hooray! (line 356-361)
 - TO DO: everything else.

 ### Pending delete depending on your views
 - `client/`
   - Reasoning: Client has been moved to server side rendering.
 May have become redundant.
+We should discuss this.